Customer Understanding Testing

 This creates a clear framework for testing what customers need to understand before any customer testing begins.

-Using calibrated Virtual Customer Personas to assess likely comprehension at scale
+Virtual Customer Persona testing to identify likely comprehension gaps at speed

-This helps firms move beyond internal assumptions and build a stronger evidence base for how customers may understand the material in practice
+This helps firms build a stronger evidence base for how customers understand the material in practice.

 Why our approach works